 - The samples must be free of:

+- Preparation of Samples

 - blood clots

 - foam

 - droplets or liquid films on the tube wall

 - Centrifuging the samples before pipetting is recommended to remove foam, droplets or liquid film and to pellet clots.

 Fig. 6-7 Droplet on Wall